jetbrains-academy/algo-challenges-in-kotlin/Dynamic Programming/The Main Idea/task_template.md

 <img src="../../images/network13.png">

-For our toy example, it is convenient to write the results down as we compute it right in the picture.
-The result looks like this.
+For our toy example, it is convenient to write the results down as we compute them, right in the picture.
+The result looks like this:

 <img src="../../images/network14.png">